 Critical event coverage can be provided by Mars infrastructure relay orbiter(s) provided the coverage meets the guidelines referenced in this guide.
-Mars Scout proposers can also use DSN assets (including the 70-m network) for providing critical event coverage.
+(See Section 8.3 for additional discussion of EDL support considerations.)
+Proposers can also use DSN assets (including the 70-m network) for providing critical event coverage.
 Proposers are also free to propose a combination of relay orbiter(s) and DSN coverage.